Empowering the Next Generation of Makers, Innovators, and Leaders

 Projects using Linkbot can be submitted for RoboPlay Video Competition, which is a robotics-centric video competition for K-12 students.
 The competition is designed for students to learn robotics while having fun and exploring their creativity in writing, storytelling, art, music, choreography, design, video editing and film production, and at the same time seamlessly learning computing and STEAM subjects.

-Linkbot can be linked with Lego parts and controlled together with multiple Mindstorms NXT/EV3 bricks in a single program using the Linkbot Lego Connection Pack.
+Linkbot can be linked with Lego parts using the Linkbot Lego Connection Pack.

 Full Curriculum for Classroom Teaching

-With the easy-to-use graphical plotting capabilities in Ch and the available Math-ICT curriculum, Linkbots can be readily used to teach and learn coding and STEAM (Science, Technology, Engineering, Art, and Math) subjects.
+With the easy-to-use graphical plotting capabilities in Ch and the available math/CS/engineering design curriculum, Linkbots can be readily used to teach and learn coding and STEAM (Science, Technology, Engineering, Art, and Math) subjects.

-The Class Management System built into RoboBlockly allows teachers to easily manage their classes, create student accounts, assign homework, and grade students' submitted homework.
+The Learning Management System (LMS) built into RoboBlocky allows teachers to easily manage their classes, create student accounts, assign homework, and grade students' submitted homework.